-Shadishori’s Story: Disability Rights and Education.
+Shadishori’s Story: disability rights and education

-This project, Poverty Reduction & Community Based Inclusive Development of People with Disabilities in Eastern India, is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).
+This project, ‘Poverty Reduction & Community Based Inclusive Development of People with Disabilities in Eastern India’, was supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 Back to Stories